-Tickets are available via Eventbrite
+Tickets via Eventbrite

+Tomorrow, Thursday November 8th, at 2:00pm there is a visit to Lloyds Bank’s archives at Sighthill in Edinburgh.
 The Archivist at Lloyds’ will conduct a tour of the Bank’s archive stores.

 The visit offers an opportunity to learn more about records management and enquiry handling within a private-sector organisation and compare this with the practice of, say, the National Records of Scotland, recently visited by ELISA.